 Hopper is an app available now that recommends the best time to book your flights.
 All you have to do is enter your dates, destination and Hopper will tell you whether to book or wait.
 You get regular notifications on flight price movements and if they expect the prices to go up or down.
 You can also book through the app but it is entirely up to you whether you then go through other websites to book or not.
 It won’t be 100% accurate but it’s a great indicator on when you should be booking up for the best price.

-I hope you’re able to save some money using the above tips!
-Let me know in the comments below if you do or if you have any more money saving tips.
+I hope you’re able to save some money using the above tips.
+Let me know in the comments below if you do or if you have any more tips on how to get cheap flights.